Marx-Engels Forum

-Marx-Engels-Forum is a public park in the central Mitte district of Berlin, the capital of Germany.
-It is named for Karl Marx and Friedrich Engels, authors of The Communist Manifesto of 1848 and regarded as two of the most influential people in the socialist movement.
-The park was created by the authorities of the former German Democratic Republic (GDR) in 1986.
+Marx-Engels-Forum is a public park in Berlin featuring a statue of Karl Marx and Friedrich Engels.
+The park was created by Ludwig Engelhardt in 1986.

 Location

 The Marx-Engels-Forum lies on the eastern bank of the Spree river.
 It is bound on the south-west by the river, to the north-west by Karl-Liebknecht-Straße, to the north-east by Spandauer Straße and to the south-east by Rathausstraße obliquely opposite of the Rotes Rathaus.
 Across the river it faces the site formerly occupied by the Palast der Republik (now demolished) and the reconstructed Berliner Stadtschloss.

 Before World War II the area now occupied by Marx-Engels-Forum was a densely populated Old Town quarter between the river and Alexanderplatz, named Heilige-Geist-Viertel after Heiligegeiststraße (Holy Ghost Street) which ran across it between Kaiser-Wilhelm-Straße (now Karl-Liebknecht-Straße) and Rathausstraße.
 This was supposed to finish the center appearance around the Berlin Stadtschloss (Berlin Palace) fitting in with the planning of the pre-war Berlin.
 However, this area, including the main post office, was heavily bombed during Allied air attacks in 1944/45 and most of its buildings were reduced to ruins.
 After the war the ruins were cleared but nothing replaced them until the Marx-Engels-Forum was constructed.